wetzler/Learn/Part 2 - Analytics for Hackers/Exercise 3 - Query String Params.md

 Exercise 3
 ==========

 1. Write a tweet that links to Hackbright.
+Let's see whose tweet gets the most clicks!

 2. The links should include at least two query string parameters:
        - twitter handle sending the tweet